jounihenrikki/bashy/README.md

 **Long options**

-Source 'setopt' library to support strongly typed long command line options and option arguments.
+Library setopt.bash supports strongly typed long command line options and option arguments.
 Common options like --help are handled automatically.

 **Command completion**

-With 'complete' library, supports automatic command completion for command line options, option arguments and user-defined words.
+Library complete.bash supports automatic command completion for command line options, option arguments and user-defined words.
 Script 'compreg' can rebuild source files with complete commands for login scripts.

 **Debugging**

-Source 'setopt' library to support generic --debug command line option.
+Library setopt.bash supports generic --debug command line option.
 Debug domain and debug layers are typically set in library source files.
-Functions: lib.debug-register (function lib.debug is for ad-hoc debugging).
+Functions: lib.debug-register.

 **Housekeeping**

 Pseudo-signal EXIT is trapped to call function lib.cleanup() on exit.
-User can register additional functions to be run by lib.cleanup().
-Automatic cleanup is used by 'bunique' and 'mutex' libraries.
+Script or library can register additional functions to be run by lib.cleanup().
+Automatic cleanup is used for example by 'bunique' and 'mutex' libraries.

 **Files**